OSGeo/grass-website/content/contribute/development.md

 <img src="../../images/bugreport.svg" width="30%" alt="" style="float:right">
 Bug reports and wishes can be submitted in the [GRASS GIS bugtracking system](https://github.com/OSGeo/grass/issues).

-All trackers' new submissions will be automatically forwarded to the GRASS GIS development mailing list.
+All new submissions in the tracker will be automatically forwarded to the GRASS GIS development mailing list.

 ###### Some recommendations
 <small>